U.S. Department of Education Green Ribbon Schools

-U.S. Department of Education Green Ribbon Schools (ED-GRS) is an outreach initiative that helps to promote innovative school sustainability practices and resources and multi-agency, multi-sector collaborations at a variety of levels (federal, state, school).TOP
+U.S. Department of Education Green Ribbon Schools (ED-GRS) is a federal communication and outreach tool structured as a recognition award that helps to promote innovative school sustainability practices and resources and multi-agency, multi-sector collaborations at a variety of levels (federal, state, school).TOP

 2. What is the purpose of the ED-GRS recognition award?

-The purpose of the ED-Green Ribbon Schools recognition award is to highlight schools, districts, and Institutions' of Higher Education (IHEs) cost-saving, health promoting, and performance-enhancing sustainability practices in the area of our three Pillars and Elements, thereby encouraging other schools, districts and IHEs to adopt similarly innovative practices.TOP
+The purpose of the ED Green Ribbon Schools recognition award is to highlight schools’, districts’, and institutions of higher educations’ (IHEs) cost-saving, health promoting, and performance-enhancing sustainability practices in the area of our three Pillars and Elements, thereby encouraging other schools, districts and IHEs to adopt similarly innovative practices.TOP

 3. What are the ED-GRS Pillars and Elements?

-The Pillars and corresponding Elements are broad and inclusive of many of the elements of existing green schools programs in which you may already be participating, although they may be stated slightly differently.
+The Pillars and corresponding Elements are broad and inclusive of many of the elements of existing green schools programs in which your institution may already be participating, although they may be stated slightly differently.
 They are: